securityfirst/tent-content/contents_en/information/protect-your-workspace/advanced/public-places.md

 [Title]: # (In public)
 [Order]: # (4)

 ### Few people work exclusively in their home or office.

-When in public, protect your mobile devices, including laptops, tablets and phones.
+## Protect laptops, tablets and phones

 - Avoid using devices in public spaces unless you have reason to believe they are safe.